ms-studio/wp-plugins/README.md

 # Home-made WP Plugins & Themes

-A list of WordPress plugins I am maintaining.
+A list of WordPress plugins created by me.
+Mostly simple functionality plugins with just a few lines of code :)

 ### Minimalistic Event Manager
 Allows for simple management of event dates (start dates, end dates, repeating dates) on Posts and Custom Post Types.